Typehuman/SSEMMI/README.md

-# SSEMMI
-## Salish Sea Ecosystem Monitoring and Modeling Infrastructure
+# Acartia: A decentralized data cooperative for sharing marine animal locations in real time

+**Let’s work together to monitor and map marine wildlife -- from plankton to orcas -- within the Salish Sea and across coastal Cascadia, the range of endangered Southern Resident killer whales.**

+## Acartia

-This is the public repository for the SSEMMI project: A decentralised and communitarian project aiming at pooling citizen science data in support of whale and environmental observations.
-We welcome your help designing and developing this open source code that demonstrates the ecological, scientific, and societal advantages of a a web3 technologies (see our [contributing guidance](https://github.com/Typehuman/SSEMMI/blob/main/CONTRIBUTING.md#contributing-code)).
+This is the public repository for the Acartia data cooperative.
+Acartia is a decentralised and communitarian project aiming at pooling community science data in support of (killer) whale conservation first and ecosystem monitoring second.
+We welcome your help designing and developing this open source code that demonstrates the ecological, scientific, and societal advantages of a a web3 technologies (see our [contributing guidance](https://github.com/salish-sea/acartia/blob/main/CONTRIBUTING.md#contributing-code)).

 **Phase 1 (2020-22)** developed a working prototype of [Acartia](https://acartia.io), a distributed open data cooperative sharing marine animal location data in real time across the range of the endangered orcas (from California to Alaska, USA).